Steroids tend to be associated with body building and weight lifting - but what are some of the best steroids for running?

-For the most part, the endurance benefits of steroids for ultrarunners are not worth the side effects – and steroid use among these athletes is rare.
+The endurance benefits of steroids for ultrarunners are not worth the side effects – and steroid use among these athletes is rare.

-If you are looking into using steroids for running, whether you’re a sprinter or doing a half-marathon or marathon, you should consider carefully whether the performance enhancement is worth the risks of long-term health effects…or getting into trouble with your sport’s governing body.
+If you are looking into using steroids for running, whether you’re a sprinter or doing a half-marathon or marathon, you should consider carefully whether performance enhancement is worth the risks of long-term health effects…or getting into trouble with your sport’s governing body.

 It probably isn’t.